pogist/euler-clojure/README.md

 ## euler-clojure

-My attempt at the first 100 [Project Euler's](https://projecteuler.net/) problems in Clojure.
+Humble attempt at solving the first 100 [euler's problems](https://projecteuler.net/) in Clojure.
+(I'm ridiculously lazy so it might take a while 😅)

-#### Running solutions
+#### Testing solutions

-Each solution has an associated test suite e.g.:
+Each solution has an associated test suite to it e.g.:
 - `src/euler/euler001.clj` -> `test/euler/euler001_test.clj`
 - `src/euler/euler002.clj` -> `test/euler/euler002_test.clj`

+And so on...

 So you just need to run `lein test`.